metaterminal/metaterminal.fyi/content/blog/train.md

 I have seen this train many times throughout my life.
 It is an old and familiar friend.

 We moved houses often, and two or three houses later we lived in a different part of the city, and very near my house was another part of the same train network.
 I would often wander the streets surrounding my house, building a mental map of the area, thinking of music or life or (often) puzzles.
-I would often listen to podcasts.
+I would listen to podcasts.
 There was a bridge over one track, that way, that led to a small passage behind an auto parts store; and that way, an underpass, with the line running overhead; and there, what we called a "level crossing", where you could walk across the tracks as natural as crossing the road.
 To get to the other side, you see.

 At around this stage of my life I also picked my online handle.
 Purely by accident, it ended up being a reference to two things; puzzles (after a fashion), and trains.
 Neither of these associations were intentional.
 They have served me well.